-A ten-litre jerry can, with a combined system to purify and heat the water using sunlight, was her innovative solution.
-Petra Wadström called her invention SolvattenThis means sun and water in Swedish.
-This jerry can is a two-in-one invention.
-It opens like a book to reveal two five-litre containers.
-Each of them has a transparent lid.
-The opened jerry can is filled with water and then exposed to the sunlight at a specific angle.
-The lids allow sun’s rays to penetrate the water destroying the structure of DNA linkages in microorganisms.
-This prevents them from reproducing and pasteurising the water. .
+Her innovative solution was to design a 10-liter jerry can with a combined system to purify and heat the water using sunlight.
+Petra called her invention Solvatten, which means sun and water in Swedish.
+The jerry can is a two-in-one invention – it opens like a book to reveal two five-liter containers, each with a transparent lid.
+The opened jerry can is filled with water and then placed in the sun at a specific angle.
+The transparent lids amplify the effect of the sun’s rays to heat and penetrate the water, destroying DNA linkages in microorganisms and preventing them from reproducing.
+This, in effect, pasteurizes the water.

 Life changed for Mwana Lima and her family after using Solvatten.
-She uses it twice per day.
-She has experienced how her own health and that of her children has improved as a result.
-What’s more, her children no longer suffer from diarrhoea.
+She uses it twice per day and sees how her own health and that of her children has improved as a result – her children no longer suffer from diarrhea.

-To date, more than 300,000 people have benefited from Solvatten jerry cans.
-Safe water has prevented eye infections, diarrhoea, and water-borne diseases for thousands of its users.
-“Preventative health is key to offset our high cost for treating outpatients”, says Harrison Kaing, CEO of Kinondo Kwetu Clinic.
+To date, approximately 370,000 people have benefited from Solvatten jerry cans and access to safe, warm water has prevented eye infections, diarrhea, and waterborne diseases.
+“Preventative health is key to offset our high cost for treating outpatients,” says Harrison Kaing, CEO of Kinondo Kwetu Clinic.

 Reducing the Costs in Health Care

-Humanitarian relief agencies and governments can procure the jerry cans to reach those in impoverished areas where infrastructure is poor.
-By doing so clinics will better prevent and control cholera outbreaks.
+Humanitarian relief agencies and governments can use Solavatten’s jerry cans to serve people in impoverished areas with poor water and energy infrastructures, helping to prevent and control cholera outbreaks.

-The government of Kenya should budget for the local ministry of health and support rural health clinics and NGO’s to include Solvatten and the distribution in all Kenyan Counties.
-This will contribute to reduce and better manage cholera outbreaks, prevent respiratory diseases and meet the Sustainable Development Goals.
+Because of its advantages, the government of Kenya includes Solvatten in their budget for the local ministry of health, and recommends that rural health clinics and NGOs also include Solvatten in their plans throughout Kenya.
+This approach will contribute to reduce and better manage cholera outbreaks, prevent respiratory diseases, and help meet the UN’s Sustainable Development Goals.

 Solvatten is focusing on health, renewable energy and empowerment of women through strategic collaboration.
 Building strong and sustainable partnerships with private companies, NGOs and the public sector is a priority for us.
-We need this collaboration to achieve a sustainable future for all.
+This collaboration will achieve a sustainable future for all.

-The generous contribution of Queen Silvia of Sweden, The Care About The Children Foundation and company supporters have made possible this project.
+The generous contribution of H.M.
+Queen Silvia of Sweden’s Care About the Children Foundation and company supporters have made this project possible.
+For more information about this project or how you can help, please contact us.